slava-ustinov/ChatHoc/README.md

 chatHoc
 =======

-Android App for distributed, WiFi-direct based, multi-user chat
+Android App for distributed, WiFi-direct based, multi-user chat.
+Created by Ron Meiry and Slava Ustinov as a part of an Android course.